 - Tarp – A tarp is useful not only for keeping rain and morning moisture out of your campsite, but also for protection against the sun.

-- Camp Cookware – Stoves, pots, plates and utensils are essential for any camping trip, and having just the right pieces will make the most out of your outdoor cooking.
+- Camp Cookware – Stoves, pots, plates and utensils are essential for any camping trip, and having just the right pieces will make the most of your outdoor cooking.

 - LED Lantern – A lantern is a helpful item for providing valuable illumination throughout your camping trip.